-[Attach any relevant documents provided by student]
+[Attach any documents evidencing your disability]

 Subject to your consent, the information will be disclosed to the University's Accessibility and Disability Resource Centre (ADRC) for the purposes of assessing reasonable disability-related support needs and for making decisions regarding adjustments that may reasonably be required in the circumstances.
 More detailed information about the role of the ADRC can be found at About us | Accessibility and Disability Resource Centre (cam.ac.uk), which should be read before signing this consent form.